nikic/nikic.github.com/_posts/2012-03-16-Understanding-PHPs-internal-function-definitions.markdown

         return;
     }

-What these lines basically do, is take the parameters that were passed to the function and put them into the variables, which were declared above.
+What these lines basically do, is take the parameters that were passed to the function and put them into the variables which were declared above.

 The first argument to the function is the number of arguments passed.
 This number is provided by the `ZEND_NUM_ARGS()` macro.